Nevada Retirement Mandate 2026: Las Vegas and Reno Employers Complete Guide – RetirementMandate.com

 Penalties for Nevada Employers Who Don’t Comply

-Nevada employers who fail to register or facilitate contributions face financial penalties for each year of non-compliance.
-Enforcement is expected to accelerate as the program matures.
+Nevada employers who fail to register or facilitate contributions should note that Nevada has not yet published penalty amounts — enforcement rules are still being finalized as the program launches.
 Don’t wait for an enforcement notice — the cost of non-compliance compounds quickly for Las Vegas and Reno businesses with larger workforces.

 Employers who start a new qualifying retirement plan can claim: